geoffreylitt/homepage/source/articles/2015-02-28-mbta-ninja.html.md

 ---
-title: "Waze for public transit: my first adventure in civic hacking"
+title: "Building Waze for the Boston subway: my first adventure in civic hacking"
 date: 2015-02-28 20:14 UTC
 tags:
 description: "Together with two coworkers, I built a crowdsourced subway alerting app called MBTA Ninja.
 We weren't really expecting anyone besides our coworkers and friends to use the app at first...and then it went viral on Twitter."